KhronosGroup/SYCL_Reference/source/iface/buffer.rst

   accessor<T, dimensions, mode, access::target::host_buffer> get_access(
     range<dimensions> accessRange, id<dimensions> accessOffset = {});

+Returns a accessor to the buffer.

 .. rubric:: Template parameters

 ================  ==========
-mode
+mode              See :ref:`access-mode`
-target
+target            See :ref:`access-target`
 ================  ==========

 .. rubric:: Parameters

 ===================  ==========
-commandGroupHandler
-accessRange
-accessOffset
+commandGroupHandler  Command group that uses the accessor accessRange          Dimensions of the sub-buffer that is accessed accessOffset         Origin of the sub-buffer that is accessed
 ===================  ==========